 For central banks, sovereigns and financial institutions' exposures, ratings from recognised external rating agencies are used and mapped to their corresponding PDs as reported by these agencies.
 These ratings with their corresponding PDs are monitored and updated on a regular basis.
 With respect to exposures to the Central Bank of Lebanon and Lebanese sovereign, Intermediate Circular 649 issued on 24 November 2022 modified the regulatory ECLs levels, previously set in its Intermediate Circular 567.
 Regulatory ECL on exposures to Lebanese sovereign bonds in foreign currency was increased from 45% to 75%, while regulatory ECLs on exposures to Lebanese sovereign bonds in local currency, exposures to the Central Bank of Lebanon in foreign currency and exposures to the Central Bank of Lebanon in local currency remained unchanged (0%, 1.89% and 0% respectively).
-Due to the high levels of uncertainties, the lack of observable indicators, and the lack of visibility on the government's plans with respect to, among other, the exposures to the Central Bank of Lebanon, the Bank was unable to estimate in a reasonable manner ECL on this exposure and accordingly, as applicable, the loss rate mentioned in Intermediate Circular 649 was adopted.
+Due to the high levels of uncertainties, the lack of observable indicators, and the lack of visibility on the government's plans with respect to, among other, the exposures to the Central Bank of Lebanon, the Bank was unable to estimate in a reasonable manner ECL on this exposure.
+As at 31 December 2024, loss allowances on assets held at the Central Bank of Lebanon recorded in these separate financial statements amounted to LL 103,749 billion against gross exposure of LL 1,236,424 billion (2023: LL 17,388 billion against LL 211,082 billion).
+In addition, as at 31 December 2024, loss allowances on Certificates of deposits under financial assets at amortized cost recorded in these separate financial statements amounted to LL 1,977 billion against gross exposure of LL 36,025 billion (2023: LL 331 billion against LL 11,615 billion).
 To note that the Bank disposed of the majority of its holding of Lebanese Sovereign Bonds in foreign currency during 2020.